toksdprogrammer1/k4-filler-service/README.md

 # K4 Filler Service

 A cloud-native application that automates the process of filling Swedish K4 tax forms using activity statements.
-The application uses Anthropic's Claude AI to process PDF statements and automatically fills the appropriate fields in the K4 form.
+The application uses Anthropic's Claude AI to process PDF statements and automatically fills the appropriate fields in the K4 form, with database persistence for tracking requests.

 ## Features